scottmuc/infrastructure/.github/ISSUE_TEMPLATE/pippin-repaving-template.md

 # Things to do with the existing build

-- [ ] Enable DHCP on the router, remove port mapping and statically assign network to PC<details>
+- [ ] Enable DHCP on the router, remove port mapping and refresh DHCP lease<details>
   <summary>Instructions</summary>

-  This is very important if repaving from the Windows PC.
-It being bound to 192.168.2.12 is necessary for the the automation to work.
-Changing the DNS should be sufficient.
+  DHCP release/renew from the machine that's performing the repave.
 </details>